The Yasuhara Anthy 35mm f1.8 is a compact full manual full-frame mirrorless lens.

 I shot a few runs to get the best sharpness and compiled them together.
 (It’s harder than you think)

-I did not focus on the corners or the edges to see what sort of field curvature we’re working with.
+I did not focus on the corners or the edges to see what sort of field curvature we were working with.

 Overall for a lens this small, the performance was not bad at all.
 A little softer in the corners and it gradually improves as you stop down.
 There is this small drop at f2.8 again, subtle smearing that happens in the corners and edges, then by f4 things are great.